Kevin James Buys South Florida Mansion

 James, known best for his role on “The King of Queens,” closed on the 11,500-square-foot mansion at 344 North Ocean Boulevard under his real name, Kevin Knipfing, according to closing documents obtained by The Real Deal.
 The New York Post first reported the sale.

-National Realty Investment Advisors sold the six-bedroom, seven-bathroom property.
+National Realty Investment Advisors and U.S. Construction sold the six-bedroom, seven-bathroom property.
 It was listed for nearly $16 million.
 Randall Stofft Architects partially rebuilt the mansion in 2020.
 Stofft Ikasu Interiors handled interior design and Artefacto provided the furnishings.

-NRIA paid $7 million for the property in 2017.
+NRIA and U.S. Construction paid $7 million for the property in 2017.
 It is across the street from the beach and features a pool, outdoor fireplace, entertainment lounge, wine cellar and covered terraces.

 In 2016, the actor and comedian sold his sprawling oceanfront mansion nearby at 502 North Ocean Boulevard in Delray Beach for $26 million.